ElizaZadura/PathFinder/README.md

 ## Features

+-   **Profile Builder**: Upload multiple documents (old CVs, project notes, LinkedIn exports) to create a comprehensive "Master Career Profile".
+This serves as a centralized database of your skills and experience for more accurate tailoring.
 -   **CV Tailoring**: Automatically rewrites your CV to highlight the most relevant skills and experience for a given job posting.
+Includes strict date handling to preserve your history.
+-   **Interactive Editing**: The tailored CV output is fully editable, allowing you to make manual tweaks before saving or analyzing.
 -   **Cover Letter Generation**: Creates a professional and compelling cover letter based on your CV and the job description.
+-   **Job Insights**: Ask Gemini free-form questions about your fit for the role, potential weak points, likely interview questions, or salary expectations.
+-   **Application Q&A Helper**: A dedicated tool to generate short, natural, first-person answers for specific job application form questions (e.g., "Why do you want to work here?").
--   **Interactive CV Refinement**: Allows you to provide natural language feedback (e.g., "make the summary more concise") to iteratively improve your tailored CV.
+-   **CV Refinement**: Allows you to provide natural language feedback (e.g., "make the summary more concise") to iteratively improve your tailored CV.
 -   **ATS Friendliness Analysis**: Scans your tailored CV against the job posting to provide a detailed Applicant Tracking System (ATS) compliance report, including keyword matching and structural feedback.
--   **Job Data Export**: Extracts key details (Position, Company, Salary, etc.) from the job posting and your CV into a CSV file, ready to be imported into your job application tracking software.
+-   **Job Data Export**: Extracts key details (Position, Company, Salary, etc.) into **CSV** or **JSON** formats, or download a **ZIP** archive containing both.
+Designed for easy import into tools like Notion.
 -   **Live Conversation**: Engage in a real-time, voice-based conversation with Gemini.
 Perfect for interview practice or general queries.

 ## How to Run/Build